 FMA hosts training camps for those going to major out of town tournaments.
 You can register for those right here.

 ROAD TO NATIONALS

 The Road to Nationals is long and filled with training.
 Those going to the tournament will be offered three weeks of training.

 Yes!
 It’s never too early to start.
 We have a variety of Competition level classes available for athletes who are considering competing.

 How much time do we have to dedicate?

 This varies based on your rank within FMA.
 In-House Team members can expect a very doable commitment, while Elite level athletes will be required to dedicate much more of their time.

 Competition classes require a simple upgrade fee of $50 per month to start.
 Once you are settled into the In-House Team, you’ll start competing in local tournaments, followed by travel opportunities if you choose.
 Those will have coaching fees and tournament entry costs associated, which will vary by tournament.

 How do we start?

-Start by asking your sensei which Olympic class is right to jump into.
+Start by asking your sensei which Competition class is right to jump into.
 They can help place you in a class where you’ll thrive.